 If you are struggling to decide between a store brand product and a big brand, always go with the in-house item.
 It’s almost certainly the same thing and will save you lots of money in the long run.

 Last but not least, a great way to save money on your grocery spending is to properly store the stuff you buy.
-Extending the life of your fresh produce by smart storage will ensure it won’t go bad before you use it up.
-After all ,wasted food is wasted money, right?
-So why not learn how to eat better and save money with these refrigerator tips?
+It’s important to know which groceries have a long shelf life and which don’t, so that you can make sure your food won’t go bad before you use it.
+Wasted food is also wasted money, so you definitely want to make sure you’re not storing your groceries all wrong.